 Types of Real Estate Photography

-Real estate photography can be classified as per the property type, technology used, etc. We have mentioned the most common type of real estate photography in the real estate market.
+Real estate photography can be classified per the property type, technology used, etc. We have mentioned the most common type of real estate photography in the housing market in California.

 1. Residential Real Estate Photography